 Things To Keep In Mind When Traveling

-Starting travel after lockdown is going to be a little more complicated than it was before the lockdown.
+Traveling during lockdown/curfew is going to be a little more complicated than before.
 You have to be a lot more careful about who you come in contact with, and what resources you should use during your trip.
-Here are a couple of things that we think you should keep in mind while travelling.
+Here are a couple of things that we think you should keep in mind while traveling:

 Keep Your Circle Small

 The best way to travel in these times is to travel alone.
-This significantly reduces the chances of you being in continuous close contact of another person.
-If travelling alone is not an option, then try to travel in a group of less than 5 people.
+This significantly reduces the chances of you being in continuous close contact with another person.
+If traveling alone is not an option, then try to travel in a group of fewer than 5 people.